-One support person per woman per admission between 8am to 8pm for an unlimited time
+One support person per woman per admission between 8am to 8pm for a maximum of two hours

 Western Health has prepared single entrances for visitors to enter the hospital.
 On entry, visitors will be screened for COVID-19 and their details will be entered into a visitor register.
 Each visitor will be provided with a colour coded wrist band (where colour denotes the day of the week) indicating they have been screened and registered.